Steinthor/Timing/README.md

 Version: 0.0.1

 Tested on Ubuntu and WSL Ubuntu.
+For Vsync to work through WSL you need to run it in full screen.

 ## Status